 The Consequences of Pride

 Why should we be humble?
-That the Scriptures command humility should be motive enough; but God in His mercy has given us numerous motives for the cultivation of humility.
+That the Scriptures command humility should be motive enough, but God in His mercy has given us numerous motives for the cultivation of humility.
 We should be humble because of the awful consequences of pride.
 “God opposes the proud, but gives grace to the humble” (Jas.
 4:6).
 Pride is, of course, the opposite of humility, and the Scriptures present terrible warnings to the proud in heart.
 For example, Psalm 12:3 says: “May the Lord cut off all flattering lips, the tongue that makes great boasts.”
 In like manner, Psalm 138:6 reads: “For though the Lord is high, he regards the lowly, but the haughty he knows from afar.”

 Proverbs 16:5 states that “Everyone who is arrogant in heart is an abomination to the Lord; be assured, he will not go unpunished.”
-And Proverbs 6:17 names “haughty eyes” (“a proud look”, KJV) as the first thing on a list of seven abominations which the Lord hates.
-Pride was first on the list among the sins of Sodom as recorded in Ezekiel 16:49: “Behold, this was the guilt of your sister Sodom: she and her daughters had pride, excess of food, and prosperous ease, but did not aid the poor and needy.”
+And Proverbs 6:17 names “haughty eyes” (“a proud look,” KJV) as the first thing on a list of seven abominations which the Lord hates.
+Pride was first on the list of the sins of Sodom as recorded in Ezekiel 16:49: “Behold, this was the guilt of your sister Sodom: she and her daughters had pride, excess of food, and prosperous ease, but did not aid the poor and needy.”
 The fatal end of Sodom illustrates well the truth that of Proverbs 16:18: “Pride goes before destruction, and a haughty spirit before a fall” and Proverbs 15:25: “The Lord tears down the house of the proud but maintains the widow’s boundaries.”

 The Blessings of Humility

 But we should also be humble because of the great blessings of humility.
 “God opposes the proud, but gives grace to the humble” (Jas.
 4:6).
 Humility mirrors the character of Christ, who described Himself as meek and humble.
 “Come to me, all who labor and are heavy laden, and I will give you rest.
 Take my yoke upon you, and learn from me, for I am gentle and lowly in heart, and you will find rest for your souls.For my yoke is easy, and my burden is light” (Matthew 11:28-30).
-Philippians 2:5-11 describes the humiliation of Christ in great detail and the whole purpose of the passage is to encourage humility among believers.
+Philippians 2:5-11 describes the humiliation of Christ in great detail, and the whole purpose of the passage is to encourage humility among believers.
 This is what I call “Christology for Christlikeness.”
 We should be humble because Jesus was humble.
 Further, the humble heart is the dwelling-place of God.
 Isa.
 57:15 says, “For thus says the One who is high and lifted up, who inhabits eternity, whose name is Holy: ‘I dwell in the high and holy place, and also with him who is of a contrite and lowly spirit, to revive the spirit of the lowly, and to revive the heart of the contrite.’”
 If you would have God’s reviving presence in your life, then you must humble yourself.
 God does not revive proud, unbroken people.

 Eight Strategies for Cultivating Humility